vipulkunwar000/Feedback-form-/README.md

-# Feedback-form-
+# Feedback-form
-This feedback form will create by using the Python flask.
-Flask is a web development framework.
+This feedback form will take the Feedback from the user.
+You can create the feedback form using the Python flask.